Shale oil's slower investment sparks new tension with White House

 It has not helped that Biden has criticized oil companies for putting shareholders ahead of the economy and has called on regulators to probe whether oil firms drove gasoline prices to a 7-year high.

+The administration wants more supply from U.S. oil producers to reduce pump prices, Energy Secretary Jennifer Granholm said on Tuesday, pointing to rising industry profit.

-"Biden is getting rid of pipelines and messing with permits and making it difficult to operate the company,” said Harris Kupperman, chief investment officer at Praetorian Capital.
-Administration talk about excess profits only aggravates producers, he said.
+"Biden is getting rid of pipelines and messing with permits and making it difficult to operate,” said Harris Kupperman, chief investment officer at Praetorian Capital.
+Talk about excess profits only aggravates producers, he said.

 'BANDAGE' FOR CONSUMERS